daviemakz/risen-js/README.md

 Risen.JS is a framework for building efficient, scalable non-blocking Node.JS server-side applications.
 It uses ES6+ JavaScript and combines elements of OOP (Object Oriented Programming) and FP (Functional Programming).

-Under the hood, Risen.JS makes use of the well known and robust [Express](http://expressjs.com) HTTP(s) package, [Quick-DB](https://www.npmjs.com/package/quick.db) for long term persistent storage, and the native [child process](https://nodejs.org/api/child_process.html) feature in Node.JS.
+Under the hood, Risen.JS makes use of the well-known and robust [Express](http://expressjs.com) HTTP(s) package, [Quick-DB](https://www.npmjs.com/package/quick.db) for long term persistent storage, and the native [child process](https://nodejs.org/api/child_process.html) feature in Node.JS.

 Risen.JS provides a level of abstraction above these frameworks, but also exposes their APIs directly to the developer.
-This allows for easy use of the myriad third-party modules, packages and middlewares which are available for each platform.
+This allows for easy use of the myriad third-party modules, packages and middleware’s which are available for each platform.

-Because the "services" you will create run as Node.JS processes, this means you can build micro services utilising the tens of thousands of NPM packages which currently exist and are added everyday.
+Because the "services" you will create run as Node.JS processes, this means you can build micro services utilising the tens of thousands of NPM packages which currently exist and are added every day.
 Simply put anything you can do in Node.JS, you can build a micro service to do for you.

 From inserting and retrieving data from a separate external database (e.g. Redis) to a service which converts images.
-Its even possible to use this framework alongside [server side rendering](https://reactjs.org/docs/react-dom-server.html) in [React.JS](https://reactjs.org), the possibilities are endless!
+It’s even possible to use this framework alongside [server-side rendering](https://reactjs.org/docs/react-dom-server.html) in [React.JS](https://reactjs.org), the possibilities are endless!

 # Philosophy

-There are a lot of Node.JS based micro service frameworks out there and some of them are very powerful, however generally speaking they are quite complicated and require a significant amount of knowledge outside of JavaScript to utilize effectively or securely (especially in a production environment).
+There are a lot of Node.JS based micro service frameworks out there and some of them are very powerful, however generally speaking they are quite complicated and require a significant amount of knowledge outside of JavaScript to utilise effectively or securely (especially in a production environment).
 This package was created to handle a lot of the complexity involved in deploying robust and dependable micro services.
 These are the key principles which led the design of this package:

 - The framework should not require extensive knowledge outside of JavaScript
 - The framework should allow you to define multiple "services" designed to handle multiple workloads
 - The framework should allow RESTful API communication to multiple HTTP and HTTP(s) [Express](http://expressjs.com) instances concurrently
-- The framework should allow Node.JS based communication
+- The framework should allow Node.JS based communication between instances of Risen.JS concurrently
 - The framework should allow the number of discrete "services" to be scaled depending on load & support multiple load balance strategies
-- The framework should allow instancing of "services" for better load balancing
+- The framework should allow instancing of "services" for better load balancing and higher throughput
-- The framework should allow micro services to communicate with each other and share data
+- The framework should allow micro services to communicate with any other service and share data
-- The framework should have build in persistent storage even if the process is restarted
+- The framework should have built in persistent storage which can be utilised by any of the "services"
-- The framework should be OS agnostic and run on all well known platforms
+- The framework should be OS agnostic and run on all well-known platforms
 - The framework should be fast, secure, scalable and efficient
 - The framework should handle errors seamlessly and not crash due to an error in a "service"
-- The framework should restart failed services automatically
+- The framework should restart failed services automatically and allow changing of the number of instances during runtime
 - The framework should handle all communication, ports and routing and allow extensive hardening and configuration

 _Supports Node 8.x +_